AthuSaid/vinkla.github.io/_posts/2015-07-16-upload-images-github.md

 image: https://cloud.githubusercontent.com/assets/499192/8718466/e58c679c-2ba4-11e5-8e3c-3f9955b810f7.jpg
 ---

-Sometimes I see developers committing screenshots to their GitHub repositories.
+I often see developers committing screenshots to their GitHub repositories.
 This takes up unnecessary space and makes the repositories messy.
 There is a better solution, using GitHub CDN.

 Instead of committing the image resource to the repository we'll take advantage of GitHub's CDN that is accessible through GitHub issues.